theaquamarine/windows-powershell-docs/docset/windows/secureboot/set-securebootuefi.md

 `Cmdlet not supported on this platform.`

-If you do not run Windows PowerShell® in administrator mode, this cmdlet displays the following:
+If you do not run Windows PowerShell?? in administrator mode, this cmdlet displays the following:

 `Unable to set proper privileges.
 Access was denied.`